-This is one of the hazier guidelines for the FHA program.
 There seems to be a lot of leeway, with regard to the maximum allowable debt ratio.
 We will get to that in a moment.
 But first, a quick definition is in order.

 The debt-to-income (DTI) ratio shows how much of your monthly income is going toward your debts.
 For example, a DTI of 30% would suggest that you are using 30% of your income to pay your debts.
-As far as FHA loan guidelines are concerned, there are two DTI ratios.
+As far as FHA criteria are concerned, there are two DTI ratios.
 The front-end ratio only includes your housing-related debts, such as your mortgage payment.
 The back-end ratio combines your housing debt with all of your other debts — credit cards, car loans, etc.

 Lenders tell us that the combined number (the so-called back ratio) is most important, when it comes to being approved for an FHA loan.
 This is the one that takes into account your housing costs as well as your other debts.
 Some said 43% was the maximum allowable back-end ratio.
 Others said they’ve seen borrowers get approved through automated underwriting systems with combined DTI ratios close to 50 percent.

-Of all the FHA loan guidelines covered in this article, this is the hardest to pin down.
 My advice is for borrowers to keep their back-end ratios below 43%.
 If you do that, you shouldn’t have any trouble qualifying for an FHA loan (as long as you meet all of the other guidelines mentioned above).